Ziobro flees to the US after asylum in Hungary with twenty-six pending crimes

 Former Polish Justice Minister Zbigniew Ziobro has escaped to the United States after receiving asylum in Hungary.
-Aged 55 and a member of the Law and Justice party, he faces an investigation for 26 alleged crimes, including membership in a criminal organization and embezzlement of about 40 million dollars.
+At 55 years old and a member of the Law and Justice party, he faces an investigation for 26 alleged crimes, including membership in a criminal organization and embezzlement of approximately $40 million.
 If found guilty, he could face a sentence of up to 25 years in prison.

 Digital tracking systems and sensitive data leaks 🛰️